apache/spark/README.md

 ## Building

-Spark requires Scala 2.9.1.
-This version has been tested with 2.9.1.final.
+Spark requires Scala 2.9.2.
 The project is built using Simple Build Tool (SBT), which is packaged with it.
 To build Spark and its example programs, run:

     sbt/sbt package